TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 Data is authorized to an Application Load Balancer (ALB) by configuring security groups and network ACLs to allow traffic from specific sources to reach the ALB's listener ports.
 Additionally, you can configure AWS IAM policies to control access to the ALB's APIs and resources.

-What is called Event Handler in Lambda?
+What is called an Event Handler in Lambda?

 An event handler in AWS Lambda is a function that is executed in response to an event.
 It defines the code that Lambda should run when a specific event occurs, such as an HTTP request, S3 upload, DynamoDB update, etc.